Skip to content Skip to footer

 European Health Data Space (EHDS) The European Health Data Space is a health specific ecosystem comprised of rules, common standards and practices, infrastructures and a governance framework that aims at empowering individuals through increased digital access to and control of their electronic personal health data, at national level and EU-wide.
 Human clinical and hea...

 European Nucleotide Archive (ENA) Provides a record of the nucleotide sequencing information.
 It includes raw sequencing data, sequence assembly information and functional annotation.
-Pathogen characterisation Human biomolecular data An automated SARS-CoV-...
+Pathogen characterisation Pathogen characterisation Human biomolecular data An automated SARS-CoV-...
 Using the ENA data sub...
 SARS-CoV-2 sequencing ...
 Linked pathogen and ho...
 Tool info Standards/Databases Training

 The Open Biological and Biomedical Ontology (OBO) Foundry Collaborative effort to develob interoperable ontologies for the biological sciences Standards/Databases